 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-The pandemic has prompted many people to think about new places to call home, and in the last year, a lot of them packed their bags for the same place: Tennessee.
-The Volunteer State was the No. 1 destination for U-Haul customers in 2020, according to the mover.
-Nashville’s downtown energy and country music charm certainly played a role in attracting new residents (the city earned a spot on Bankrate’s best places to live in 2021 list), but smaller cities like Knoxville, Bristol and Johnson City are experiencing growth, too.
+Tennessee was the No. 6 destination for U-Haul customers in 2022, according to the moving company.
+Nashville’s downtown energy and country music charm certainly played a role in attracting new residents (the city earned a spot on Bankrate’s best places to live in 2022 list), but smaller cities like Knoxville, Bristol and Johnson City are experiencing growth, too.

 If you’re a first-time homebuyer exploring your options in the state, the Tennessee Housing Development Agency might be able to help make your move more affordable.
 The state’s housing finance agency works with a number of banks, credit unions and mortgage lenders to make buying a home a reality for first-time buyers.